Nassar sex abuse survivors join hands, accept courage award at ESPYs

 Ovechkin joined Roger Federer and Olympic snowboarder Shaun White as double winners.
 Ovechkin was in Russia with his wife, Nastya, who is 8 1/2 months pregnant.

-Newly retired racecar driver Patrick became the first woman to host the show at the Microsoft Theater in downtown Los Angeles.
+Newly retired racecar driver Patrick became the first woman to host the show, held at the Microsoft Theater in downtown Los Angeles.
 Her opening monologue mostly fell flat, with athletes sitting stone-faced or wincing at many of the jokes.

 Kim took female athlete honors over Olympic skier Mikaela Shiffrin, WNBA player Sylvia Fowles and soccer player Julie Ertz.

-Note: This story has been corrected to change the game in which the best moment award occurred to the NFC divisional playoff game instead of the NFC championship game.